refractionPOINT/lce_doc/docs/net.md

 optional arguments:
-  -h, --help            show this help message and exit --policy-file POLICYFILE
+  -h, --help            show this help message and exit --expires-on EXPIRESON
+                        optional second epoch when the policy should expire --policy-file POLICYFILE
                         path to file with policy content in JSON or YAML format